cygx/p6-image-rgba/README.md

 ### A single hexadecimal digit

-Digits 0 through 7 are black and dark colors, all opaque.
-Digit 8 is a transparent black pixel.
-Digit 9 through F are bright colors followed by white.
+Numbers 0 through 7 are black and dark colors, all opaque.
+Number 8 is a transparent black pixel.
+Numbers 9 through F are bright colors followed by white.

 | Digit | RGB value | Alpha value | Name                  |